 Surf fishing is one of the most fun and accessible types of fishing you can learn.
 All you need is a few pieces of gear, a beach, and a little knowledge.
-On the other hand, surf fishing can also be incredibly frustrating if you don’t know what to expect and don’t know a few key tricks to help you find fish.
+But it can also be frustrating if you don’t know what to expect and don’t know a few essential tricks to help you find fish.

 The Basics of Surf Fishing

 Essentially, surf fishing is just fishing from a beach in the surf zone.

 Some guys go out with a ten-dollar combo, stand chest-deep, and wait on bites.
 Others have hundreds of dollars in the equipment they drag out every time.

 The simple definition of surf fishing means you can experience it in a way that suits you, and all you need to up your chances are some knowledge.

 What You Need to Know to Get Started

 You’ll want to know what kind of fish are in your area, what kind of bait is working, where to cast your line (more on that in a later section), and what kind of gear fits your fishing style.